Have you ever wondered what living in China is like?

-China, an intriguing country and an increasingly popular destination for people to travel to or to move to…
+China is an intriguing country and an increasingly popular destination for people to travel to or to move to…

 That’s why I loved doing this interview to find out more about what it’s really like to move to and live in China.

-In the Ask an Expat series I interview people living all over the world but outside of their home country.
+In this Ask an Expat series I interview people living all over the world but outside of their home country.
 I try to help paint an honest picture of the ups and downs of life abroad, share tips for other (future) expats and information about what to see and do in the city, town or country the expat now calls home.

-Expat life in Zhengzhou, China
+Expat Life in Zhengzhou, China